iBz-04/Seeker-o1/seeker_o1/ui/README.md

 ## Components

 ### cli.py
-Command-line interface for interacting with the Anus AI agent.
+Command-line interface for interacting with the seeker-o1 AI agent.

 ### web_interface.py
-Optional web-based user interface for the Anus AI agent.
+Optional web-based user interface for the seeker-o1 AI agent.

 ### api.py
 RESTful API for integration with external systems.